The Chart for Endeavour Silver Corp. (EXK) Is Flashing Mixed Signals

 B. Riley FBR, on the other hand, stated in their research note that they expect to see EXK reach a price target of $4.75.
 The rating they have provided for EXK stocks is “Buy” according to the report published on July 21st, 2020.

-Volatility was left at 5.58%, however, over the last 30 days, the volatility rate increased by 4.89%, as shares sank -24.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.32% upper at present.
+Volatility was left at 5.48%, however, over the last 30 days, the volatility rate increased by 4.85%, as shares sank -29.93% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.76% lower at present.

 Stock Fundamentals for EXK